dogweather/forkful/content/en/powershell/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?
-Deleting characters that match a certain pattern is about stripping away unwanted bits from your strings — think cleaning up data or parsing text files.
-Programmers do this to extract meaningful info, ensure data consistency, or prepare data for processing.

 ## How to:
 PowerShell uses the `-replace` operator to delete characters that match a pattern.
 Here's some string-fixing action for you: